tymyrddin/purple/source/docs/audits/supportive/standards.md

   Introduces management system principles.
 Useful when integrating quality and ISMS.
 * ISO 31000:2018: *Risk management guidelines*
   Provides general risk management concepts that feed into 27005 and 27001.
-* ISO 55000:2014: *Asset management overview*
-  Defines principles for managing organisational assets (physical or information).
+* ISO 55000:2024: *Asset management vocabulary, overview and principles* Defines principles and vocabulary for managing organisational assets (physical or information); the 2024 revision adds sustainability as a core principle.

 These provide conceptual and operational context for risk, asset, continuity, and quality management.
 All relevant for an integrated ISMS.